tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 named-admin-groups:

-> A container for the list of named (extended) administrative groups that may be applied to TE links.
+> A YANG container for the list of named (extended) administrative groups that may be applied to TE links.

 named-srlgs:

-> A container for the list named Shared Risk Link Groups (SRLGs) that may be applied to TE links.
+> A YANG container for the list named Shared Risk Link Groups (SRLGs) that may be applied to TE links.

 named-path-constraints:

-> A container for a list of named path constraints.
+> A YANG container for a list of named path constraints.
 Each named constraint is composed of a set of constraints that can be applied during path computation.
 A named path constraint can be applied to TE tunnels.
 Path constraints may also be specified directly under the TE tunnel.
 The path constraint specified under